 Academic Achievement: Any student who has achieved first, second or third place in a test, assessment task or other assignment.
-Academic Improvement: Any student judged by teachers as having shown an increased level of academic commitment and/or performance, for example, general class work, assessment tasks.
-POSITIVE POINTS/QUICK MERITS: In-School Service: Any student who has provided a service to the school, for example, assisting a teacher, tidying up of a learning environment etc. Recognition of Appropriate Behaviour Any student who has demonstrated behaviour above what is normally and reasonably expected.
-This category is also useful for those students who at times experience difficulties in managing their behaviour.
-School Representation Any student who participates in extra curricular activities, for example, debating, Peer Support, knockout sporting teams, SRC, Prefects etc. Student of the Month Certificate (5 Points) Awarded each month to one student from each year group at a morning assembly.
+Academic Improvement: Any student judged by teachers as having shown an increased level of academic commitment and/or performance, for example, in general class work, assessment tasks.

+B. POSITIVE POINTS/QUICK MERITS:

+In-School Service: Any student who has provided a service to the school, for example, assisting a teacher, tidying up of a learning environment.
+Recognition of Appropriate Behaviour Any student who has demonstrated behaviour above what is normally and reasonably expected.
+This category is also used for students who, at times, experience difficulties in managing their behaviour.
+School Representation Any student who participates in extracurricular activities, for example, debating, Peer Support, knockout sporting teams, SRC, Prefects.
+Student of the Month Certificate (5 Points) Awarded each month to one student from each year group.